MSCI-245-342/multiuser-lab-assignment/instructions.md

 select * from users ;
 ```

-Now would be a good time to commit your changes and push to Github.
+Now would be a good time to commit your changes and push to GitHub.

 ## Sessions